vatsal-kr/vatsal-kr.github.io/_projects/1_project.md

 ---

 The project is based around a famous General Championship event at IIT Kharagpur, *What's the Good Word*, wherein teams of three compete to guess 5 words in the shortest possible time.
+The code for the project can be found at [[Link]](https://colab.research.google.com/drive/1NL2IPqTA52eR8ZcC0j1MVP5PIg5sG0q3?usp=sharing).

 Without going too much into the nitty-gritty details, the major rules of the game are:
 1. Each team consists of one *passer* and two *guessers*